HSSuisse

 2025

 We are pleased to invite you to the sixth HSSuisse meeting on 5 December 2025, organized by Sarine Waltenspül and Mario Schulze.
-The meeting will take place at the University of Lucerne (Frohburgstrasse 3, 6002 Luzern, Room 3.B58) and is hosted by the Ambizione project Visualpedia and the Chair of Science Studies.
+The meeting will take place at the University of Lucerne (Frohburgstrasse 3, 6002 Luzern, Room 4.A05, fourth floor) and is hosted by the Ambizione project Visualpedia and the Chair of Science Studies.

 Program